 If your car's battery has been disconnected or gone dead, these codes are erased.
 It takes several days of driving under various conditions to set the codes again.

-If possible, do not take your vehicle for a state emissions test until the readiness codes are set.
-To check if they are set, turn the ignition ON (II), but do not start the engine.
-The Malfunction Indicator Lamp will come on for 20 seconds.
-If it then goes off, the readiness codes are set.
-If it blinks 5 times, the readiness codes are not set.
-Refer to State Emissions Testing for more information.
-(See page 261 and 262 .)
+If possible, do not take your car for a state emissions test until the readiness codes are set.
+See State Emissions Testing on pages 260 and 261

+Brake System Indicator

 The Brake System Indicator normally comes on when you turn the ignition switch ON (II).
 It is a reminder to check the parking brake.
 It comes on and stays lit if you do not fully release the parking brake.

 If it comes on at any other time, it indicates a problem with the car's brake system.
 In most cases, the problem is a low fluid level in the brake fluid reservoir.
 Press lightly on the brake pedal to see if it feels normal.
-If it does, check the brake fluid level the next time you stop at a service station (see page 176).
+If it does, check the brake fluid level the next time you stop at a service station (see page 174).
 If the fluid level is low, take the car to your dealer and have the brake system inspected for leaks or worn brake pads.

 However, if the brake pedal does not feel normal, you should take immediate action.
 Because of the brake system's dual-circuit design, a problem in one part of the system will still give you braking at two wheels.
 You will feel the brake pedal go down much farther before the car begins to slow down, and you will have to press harder on the pedal.
 The distance needed to stop will be much longer.

 Slow down by shifting to a lower gear, and pull to the side of the road when it is safe.
-Because of the longer distance needed to stop, it is hazardous to drive the car.
-You should have it towed, and repaired as soon as possible.
+Because of the longer distance needed to stop, it is hazardous to drive the car You should have it towed, and repaired as soon as possible.
+(See Emergency Towing on page 245.)